Maryland Route 63: Route description

-MD 63 and MD 68 expand to a four-lane divided highway through their interchange with I-81 (Maryland Veterans Memorial Highway).
+MD 63 and MD 68 expand to a four-lane divided highway through their diamond interchange with I-81 (Maryland Veterans Memorial Highway).
 A park and ride lot is located within the northwest quadrant of this interchange.
 At the northern end of the interchange, the state highways enter the town of Williamsport, where the highways follow municipally-maintained Conococheague Street through the Williamsport Historic District.
 In the center of town, the two highways meet US 11 (Potomac Street).
 MD 68 continues north while MD 63 turns east onto Potomac Street to join US 11 in a short concurrency.
 MD 63 leaves US 11 by turning north onto Artizan Street.
 At the north town limit of Williamsport, state maintenance resumes and MD 63's name changes to Greencastle Pike.
 The old alignment of MD 63, Honeyfield Road, parallels the state highway on the west as the highway enters a mix of farmland, forest, and industrial properties and crosses over Semple Run and CSX's Lurgan Subdivision railroad line.
-MD 63 crosses a tributary of Conococheague Creek and expands to a four-lane divided highway through its interchange with I-70 (Eisenhower Memorial Highway).
+MD 63 crosses a tributary of Conococheague Creek and expands to a four-lane divided highway through its diamond interchange with I-70 (Eisenhower Memorial Highway).

 MD 63 continues north as a two-lane undivided highway past several industrial parks and farms before intersecting US 40 (National Pike) in the village of Huyett, where the highway is paralleled by the old alignment, Huyett Lane, to the east.
 The state highway starts to curve to the northeast through farmland, crossing Rush Run and intersecting Broadfording Road before approaching the village of Cearfoss.
-MD 63 intersects MD 494 (Fairview Road) 0.03 mi before meeting MD 58 (Cearfoss Pike) and the county-maintained portion of Cearfoss Pike at the Cearfoss Roundabout.
+MD 63 intersects MD 494 (Fairview Road) 0.03 mi before meeting MD 58 (Cearfoss Pike) and the county-maintained portion of Cearfoss Pike at a roundabout called the Cearfoss Roundabout.
 Shortly thereafter, the state highway reaches its northern terminus at the Pennsylvania state line.
 The highway continues as PA 163, which immediately turns east onto Mason Dixon Road to closely parallel the state line east to I-81 and US 11.
 Williamsport Pike continues north as a quadrant route called State Route 3001 toward the borough of Greencastle.